FunkinCrew/awesome-funkin-resources/README.md

 Further reading:
 - [The Awesome Manifesto](https://github.com/sindresorhus/awesome/blob/main/awesome.md) (bit of inspiration behind this)
-- [Awesome lists contributing guidelines](https://github.com/sindresorhus/awesome/blob/main/contributing.md) (again, it's main inspiration to this!
+- [Awesome lists contributing guidelines](https://github.com/sindresorhus/awesome/blob/main/contributing.md) (again, it's the main inspiration to this!
 So these are general loose guidelines!
-Not hard rules tho, we will get there when we get there!!!
+No hard rules tho, we will get there when we get there!!!
-- [The Funkin' Blog](https://funkincrew.github.io/funkBlog/blog/) - self plug a bit, also dunno where to put this right now, the FNF weekly devblog.
-Maybe we add a section around here core dev team? is that too self indulgent? lol?
+- [The Funkin' Blog](https://funkincrew.github.io/funkBlog/blog/) - self-plug a bit, also dunno where to put this right now, the FNF weekly devblog.
+Maybe we add a section around here, core dev team? is that too self-indulgent? lol?

 Unsure what to contribute?
-Check out the `good first issue` [tagged Github issues](https://github.com/FunkinCrew/funkin-resources/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)!
+Check out the `good first issue` [tagged GitHub issues](https://github.com/FunkinCrew/funkin-resources/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)!

 # Contents
 - [Animation](#animation)